pallavbakshi/rusTree/docs/src/architecture/modules.md

 - **`util.rs`**: Contains general utility functions like `is_hidden`, `format_size`, `truncate_string`.

 - **`error.rs`**:
   - Defines `RustreeError`, the common error type used throughout the library.
-This includes variants for I/O errors, glob pattern errors, and errors from the `ignore` crate (`IgnoreError`).
+This includes variants for I/O errors, glob pattern errors, errors from the `ignore` crate (`IgnoreError`), and `TreeBuildError` (for errors during internal tree construction for sorting or pruning).

 ### Top-Level Library File (`src/lib.rs`)